838 Kearny Project

 Q. My child is enrolled at Sterne School for the 2017-18 academic year.
 Is there a chance to see the facility before the start of school?

 A. Yes!
-We are hosting an open house for our enrolled families on Saturday, August 12.
+We are hosting an open house for our newly enrolled families on Saturday, August 12 and for our returning families on Tuesday, August 15.
 Due to construction over the summer we are unable to tour the facility before our August 12 open house date.